jmparlett/cPrimer/v1/pointers.md

 5
 ```

 Its interesting to think about what getting the address of a pointer means.
-Consider the above code and the pointer `j`.
+Consider the above code and the pointer `j`. eWhat is `&j`.
-What is `&j`.
 Well ultimately `j` is just a number.
 It is also stored somewhere in memory.
 So address of `j` is exactly that.
 It is the location where the value of the pointer itself (not the value at the location specified by the pointer) is kept.

 ## Arrays